Robert Hurst (musician)

-Robert Hurst (born October 4, 1964) is an American jazz bassist.
+Robert L. Hurst III (born October 4, 1964) is an American jazz bassist and educator.

 Biography

 Hurst played guitar early in his career before concentrating on bass.
-He worked with Out of the Blue in 1985 and also did work with musicians such as Tony Williams, Mulgrew Miller, Harry Connick Jr., Geri Allen, Russell Malone, and Steve Coleman.
-From 1986 to 1991 Hurst played in Wynton Marsalis's ensemble, and played with Branford Marsalis in the early 1990s.
-He was also a member of The Tonight Show Band.
-His debut as a leader, 1993's Robert Hurst Presents, reached No. 13 on the Billboard Top Jazz Albums chart.
+He performed with the jazz group Out of the Blue in 1985 and also did work with musicians including Tony Williams, Mulgrew Miller, Harry Connick Jr., Geri Allen, Russell Malone, and Steve Coleman.
+From 1986 to 1991, Hurst played in Wynton Marsalis's ensemble and played with Branford Marsalis in the early 1990s.
+He was also a member of The Tonight Show Band with Jay Leno from 1992 to 1999.
+His 1993 debut as a leader, Robert Hurst Presents, reached No. 13 on the Billboard Top Jazz Albums chart.
 He currently teaches jazz bass at the University of Michigan.

+Hurst has also recorded with a range of musicians that includes Paul McCartney, Charles Lloyd, Dave Brubeck, Terence Blanchard, Nicholas Payton, Sting, Carl Allen, Pharoah Sanders, Barbra Streisand, Willie Nelson, Yo-Yo Ma, Ravi Coltrane, Chris Botti, and Diana Krall.

+Hurst has cited bassists Ray Brown and Ron Carter as influences.